javolara1/fuga-landing-ui/memory-bank/progress.md

 ## Known Issues

 None currently.
 All features are working as expected with no compilation or runtime errors.

+**Notes:**

+- Local Playwright runs emit a reminder to upgrade Node.js to ≥20.19 (currently on 20.18.1); upgrade when convenient to silence the warning.
+- Vitest occasionally logs transient SSR transport warnings after the run completes successfully; monitor in case they become persistent.

 ### Previously Resolved Issues